 0 Comments

-![]() STEAM (Science, Technology, Engineering, Arts, and Mathematics) education encourages creativity and innovation.
+![]() We are excited to announce that Rebecka Noel has joined the Catholic School Office as the new Director of Early Childhood and Special Programs.
+Rebecka brings extensive experience to our team, having most recently served as the Director of Community Engagement at Metro Lutheran Ministry since 2019.
+She holds a master’s degree in Curriculum and Instruction and has worked as both an Early Childhood Center Director and in positions supporting children with exceptionalities.
+A graduate of St. Mary’s High School and a parishioner at St. Elizabeth’s Parish, Rebecka is committed to our Catholic mission and brings valuable professional expertise. ![]() STEAM (Science, Technology, Engineering, Arts, and Mathematics) education encourages creativity and innovation.
 It promotes critical thinking and problem-solving through engaging projects.
 Students at Our Lady of the Presentation School created robots, soccer stadiums, cars, parking garages, and even an arcade, enjoying teamwork and learning while being creative! #dkcsjschools It is heartwarming to see the older students at St. Gregory Barbarigo Catholic School sharing the joy of learning by playing board games with the younger students!
 The 8th graders were the "Turtle Masters", as the 1st graders reviewed coding skills playing Robot Turtles. 😊 It's a wonderful example of mentorship in action!
 Archery inspires focus, patience, and coordination, while empowering you with strength and confidence.
 It nurtures discipline, alleviates stress, and cultivates sportsmanship.
 Moreover, it's an inclusive sport accessible to all skill levels—a remarkable way to aim high, both on and off the field!

 Congratulations to all our Diocesan schools that participated in the State Archery competition!
 We are incredibly proud of your achievements. *Pictured is Holy Rosary, Clinton, St. Mary's, Montrose, and St. James, St. Joseph schools. ![]() A science fair is one of the most exciting events at a school—it’s a place where curiosity comes to life!
 For many students, a science fair offers the opportunity to showcase their creativity and problem-solving skills.
 It’s not solely about winning; it’s about discovery, experimentation, and the excitement of bringing an idea to life.
 Whether a project involves growing bacteria, reviewing water filtration methods, or determining which candle burns the fastest, each project tells a story of curiosity and determination.
 Congratulations to all the students at St. James School in St. Joseph who participated in their science fair!
 It has certainly been 'Sweater Weather'!